 2. Open the panel box door.
 Select correct plug for your ASU's amperage (refer to instructions on the following page).
 Run the power cord through the hole in the bottom of the base plate.
-In the panel box, at the main circuit breaker, attach the power cord at the switch's connectors.
+In the panel box, attach the power cord at the incoming connectors.
 Attach ground wire to ground lug provided in the base plate.